datascience-mobi/2021-topic-04-team-05/Meeting_files/6_Meeting_09_06.md

 ---

 ## Last week's progress
-- preparing data for SVM
+- Prepare the data for SVM
-- read about 2 methods: PCA and block-method
+- Read about 2 methods: PCA and block-method
-- edited Dice score & Synthetic images in report
+- Edited dice score & synthetic images in report

 ## Questions
 - Unit test

 ## Plans for next week
-- finishing PCA and block-method
+- Finish the PCA and block-method
 - Report about SVM